Behaviour Management Interventon

 Attending a consultation

-A consultation usually lasts 90 minutes where the issues can be explored in a safe environment.
+A consultation lasts up to one hour where the issues can be explored in a safe environment.
 During the consultation one or more psychological assessments may be delivered to enable the psychologist to form a comprehensive understanding of the child and the associated difficulties.
 In some circumstances the consultation may last longer than 90 minutes.

 Following your consultation you will be presented with a psychological formulation.
 You will receive a clear understanding of how psychologically any identified difficulties have developed, what is maintaining them and what needs to happen for the situation to improve.

 Tips for managing behavioural problems